 “It has been many years since I’ve been part of such a huge production.
 It’s inspirational to be involved in a show so deeply rooted in Kiwi history and it’s fantastic that Coca‑Cola Christmas in the Park makes such a great contribution to charity.”

 David Wall is a music teacher at Reporoa College in Taupo and frequently works off shore as a wedding singer for Vanuatu Resort.
 David has been a guest on I AM TV and was a grand finalist for Wannabes TV 3’s Wannabes.
 He was also was a grand finalist for Maori Televison’s Homai te pakipaki.
 David has had many career highlights including being a support act for Katchafire, Tiki Taane, Three Houses Down, J Boog and Ardijah.

 David says “To be given the opportunity to be involved in one of New Zealand’s biggest musical productions which I’ve grown up watching, would be an incredible experience.
 It is such an amazing opportunity to perform alongside such talented entertainers and industry professionals at Coca‑Cola Christmas in the Park.”

-Fiji born Roland Williams is the lead singer in the band One2Eight.
+Fiji born Roland Williams was the lead singer in the band One2Eight.
 His Motown soul vocals have seen him performing alongside the great Stan Walker and he has performed at numerous awards ceremonies including singing the national anthem for the Silver Ferns.
 He was the winner of Maori Television’s Homai te pakipaki and also participated in New Zealand’s Got Talent.
-Roland currently performs with Ministry of Tone every Saturday night at Sky City.
+Roland currently performs with Ministry of Tone at Auckland’s Sky City.

 “My family love attending Coca‑Cola Christmas in the Park and I’m excited to perform alongside such a wide range of gifted musicians and vocalists.”